Jcuplib/jcf/README.md

 These modules are to be used not only mappingtable creation, but also tools to visualize relation of two grids, etc.

-Currently, application modules for NICAM grid, NICAM-IO grid are implemented.
+Currently, application modules below are implemented in app directory;
+- for NICAM grid: icosahedoral grid
+- for COOC grid: "Tri-Polar" grid
+- NICAM-IO grid: regular spacing lat-lon grid.
+.
 The `example` directory contains mappingtable-creation program for these two grids, as a sample.